jackadam1981/ChromeEc/docs/zephyr/project_config.md

 - `zephyr_board` (required): The name of the Zephyr board to use for the project.
-The Zephyr build system expects a Zephyr board directory under `boards/${ARCH}/${ZEPHYR_BOARD_NAME}`.  **Note:** the concept of a Zephyr board does not align with the Chrome OS concept of a board: for most projects this will typically be the name of the EC chip used, not the name of the model or overlay.
+The Zephyr build system expects a Zephyr board directory under `boards/${ARCH}/${ZEPHYR_BOARD_NAME}`.  **Note:** the concept of a Zephyr board does not align with the ChromeOS concept of a board: for most projects this will typically be the name of the EC chip used, not the name of the model or overlay.
 - `supported_toolchains` (required): A list of the toolchain names